Golem: An algorithm for robust experiment and process optimization: Synthetic benchmarks

 \subsection{Bias due to boundary effects}

 When the input parameters are noisy, the realized location of the queries does not correspond to that of the requested location.
 As a consequence, while one requests only locations within the bounds of the defined optimization domain, objective function evaluations outside of these bounds are possible.
 To know the true robustness of each solution within the optimization domain, one would thus need to know how the objective function behaves outside of the bounds of the optimization.
 As we approximate the objective function with a machine learning model, based on a dataset that has no samples outside the optimization domain, the surrogate model built is likely to be poor far outside the boundaries of the optimization domain.
 This lack of information results in a biased robust surrogate model also in the limit of infinite sampling within the optimization domain.
 This effect is exemplified by Figure \ref{si_fig:infsampling}, in which a surrogate robust objective was built with \golem using a dataset containing $10,000$ samples equally spaced within the optimization domain only.
+Another consequence of this boundary effect is that \golem's estimates of the robust objective tend to be less accurate for points close to the boundaries of the optimization domain (Figure~\ref{si_fig:boundary_error}).